viresh-ratnakar/viresh-ratnakar.github.io/dev/README.md

-If there are rebus cells, then the solver can enter multiple letters into a cell after double-clicking on it, or by pressing down the Control or Command button while entering a letter.
+If there are rebus cells, then the solver can enter multiple letters into a cell after double-clicking on it, or by pressing down the Control or Command or Shift key while entering a letter.

 When multiple letters are entered into a cell in a crossword that has the `rebus-cells` option set, the font size of cell text is adjusted to try